 An assignment of trademark rights can be either outright, in that it results in the total transfer of ownership of such rights from one entity to another, or (in some jurisdictions) partial, resulting in the transfer of only a portion of the trademark rights of a person or entity.
 Depending on the jurisdiction, partial assignments may be for a portion of the territory covered by the registration, or for only some of the goods and/or services covered by the registration.

 The laws governing trademark assignments vary from one jurisdiction to another, but they can include the form an assignment must take, whether notarization is required, the type of consideration that must be expressed (if any), whether the goodwill of the mark must be transferred, and whether the assignment must be recorded.
 The laws and regulations of each jurisdiction where a trademark exists should be reviewed before a trademark assignment is undertaken.
 Failure to comply with the requirements could lead to unanticipated tax consequences or result in the invalidation of the transfer.
 In some jurisdictions, trademark applications cannot be assigned until they have matured to registration.

 3. Can I retain ownership of a trademark if I allow others to use it?

 The licensing of trademarks facilitates merchandising, franchising, and distribution agreements, playing an important role in the way goods and services are distributed, marketed, and sold, both domestically and internationally.
-Most licenses contain provisions governing the term (length) of the license agreement, the territory covered by the license, the royalty rate to be paid by the licensee to the licensor for use of the trademark, whether the license must be recorded, the jurisdictions covered by the license, and whether the licensee has exclusive rights to use the trademark (and if so, in which jurisdictions).
+Normally, a license agreement contains provisions governing the term (length) of the license, the territory or jurisdictions covered by the license, the royalty rate to be paid by the licensee to the licensor for use of the trademark, whether the license must be recorded, whether the license covers all of the goods or services protected by the licensed mark or just part of them, and whether the licensee has exclusive rights to use the trademark (and if so, in which jurisdictions).

 See also Trademark Licensing Fact Sheet.